-You will be able to install No-IP.com’s DUC in just a few minutes with terminal.
-Once you have opened up your terminal window you will need to login as the “root” user.
+You will be able to install No-IP.com’s DUC on Ubuntu in just a few minutes with Terminal.
+Once you have opened up your Terminal window you will need to login as the “root” user.
 You can become the root user from the command line by entering “sudo -s” followed by the root password on your machine.

 - cd /usr/local/src/